k4m4/terminals-are-sexy/readme.md

 * [tmuxinator](https://github.com/tmuxinator/tmuxinator) - Manage complex tmux sessions easily.
 * [transfer.sh](https://transfer.sh/) - Quickly upload and share files from your shell.
 * [vifm](https://vifm.info/) - Console file manager with vi key bindings and some ideas from mutt.
-* [wal](https://github.com/dylanaraps/wal) - generate and change colorschemes on the fly.
 * [whereami](https://github.com/rafaelrinaldi/whereami) - Get your geolocation information from the CLI.
 * [wttr.in](https://github.com/chubin/wttr.in) - The right way to check the weather.
 * [youtube-dl](https://rg3.github.io/youtube-dl/) - download videos from YouTube